Keelung campaign: Actions around Keelung, November and December 1884

 As a result of the defeat at Tamsui, French control over Formosa was limited merely to the town of Keelung and to a number of positions on the surrounding hills.
 This achievement fell far short of what had been hoped for, but without reinforcements the French could go no further.
 They therefore did their best to fortify the precarious bridgehead at Keelung.
 Several forts were built to cover the various approaches to the town.
 Fort Clement, Fort Central and Fort Thirion faced west towards the Chinese positions at Lok-tao.
 Fort Tamsui and Eagle's Nest (Nid d'aigle) covered the approach to Keelung from the southwest along the main road from Tamsui.
 Cramoisy Pagoda, a large Chinese house converted into a fort and manned by Captain Cramoisy's marine infantry company, covered the southern approach to Keelung.
 Fort Ber, Fort Gardiol and Fort Bayard, a chain of forts collectively known as the 'Ber Lines', crowned the low range of hills that screened Keelung's eastern suburb of Sao-wan.
 The three Chinese forts disabled by the French in August were repaired and named respectively Fort Lutin, Fort Villars and Fort La Galissonnière, after the three ships that had engaged them.

 On 2 November 1884 the Chinese general Cao Zhizhong attacked the French outposts of Fort Tamsui and Eagle's Nest to the southwest of Keelung with a force of 2,000 men.
-The attackers made a night march from Tsui-tng-ka (水返腳, now Hsichih, 汐止), hoping to take the French by surprise with a dawn attack, but failed to reach their positions in time.
+The attackers made a night march from Tsui-tng-ka (水返腳, now Xizhi, 汐止), hoping to take the French by surprise with a dawn attack, but failed to reach their positions in time.
 The Chinese attack was made in daylight and was easily repelled by the French, who mowed down the attackers with Hotchkiss and rifle fire.
 The Chinese admitted to a loss of 200 men in the attack, but the true figure was probably somewhat higher.
 One French soldier was lightly wounded.
 On 3 November a force of Chinese marauders approached Keelung from the south and tried to rush Cramoisy Pagoda, but were repelled without difficulty by its defenders.
 The attack was probably made by the Chinese in the hope that the French had lowered their guard after the failure of the previous day's assault.